CSU aims to admit to courses any applicant it believes can undertake the course with a reasonable prospect of success.

 When determining your admission to a course at CSU, the University considers your previous studies and/or other attainments and experience.
 Many CSU courses use a range of selection criteria other than, or in combination with, your ATAR (or equivalent), particularly courses offered by distance education.

-Some courses may have additional entry requirements.
+Some courses may have additional entry requirements or supplementary application criteria.
 Check the online course information for details.

 The University has a number of alternative pathways to get into university, including:

 - Special Consideration for Admission Scheme

 In some courses, a strong performance in Year 12 subjects relevant to the course of study will be considered.